-Non-linear molecules commonly referred to as bent or polyatomic molecules, comprise three or more atoms situated in an angular or non-linear configuration.
+Non-linear molecules commonly referred to as bent or polyatomic molecules, comprise three or more atoms situated in an angular or nonlinear configuration.
 But the rotational spectra of these molecules are more complicated than for the first two types, because they can rotate about many different axes.
-Non-linear molecules include H, O, NHf, and CH,..
+Non-linear molecules include H2O, NH3, and CH4.
 These molecules generally possess three orthogonal rotational axes, two within the molecular plane and one off the plane.
 Again, non-linear molecules have more rotational degrees of freedom as compared to that of the linear molecules and hence their microwave spectra are complicated.
-Note that, for each degree of freedom, we can have a different type of rotational motion and the rotational energy levels will thus be smeared across much more complicated manifolds.
-However, for non-linear molecules the rotational energy levels depend on three rotational constants related to three different axes of rotation.
-The spacing's between the rotational levels, and the appearance of the microwave spectrum, are thus governed by these constants.
-Non-linear molecules stand out among these complexities because they can display vibration transitions that couple to the rotational transitions resulting in further features in the microwave spectrum.
-Consequently, the analysis of rotational spectra for non-linear molecules involves a more complex characterization of their geometry as well as the coupling between the rotation and vibration motions.
-However, many features of the microwave spectrum for non-linear molecules give insight into molecular structure, including information about bond lengths and bond angles, as well as the moments of inertia.